Adult Respiratory Distress Syndrome

 ARDS starts with the tiny blood vessels in the lungs.
 These vessels leak fluid into the lung sacs.
 The fluid decreases the ability of the lungs to move oxygen into the body.

-ARDS can develop in anyone over the age of one year old.
+ARDS can develop in anyone over the age of 1 year.

 |Adult Respiratory Distress Syndrome|